 - Your loved one was the victim of a breach of duty of care.
 In short, someone else had a responsibility to ensure your loved one’s safety, but they did not fulfill that duty.

 - This breach of duty of care directly or indirectly caused your loved one’s injuries.

 - Your loved one’s injuries caused their death.
-They may have also caused them significant physical, mental, and financial damage before their death.
+They may have also caused them significant physical, mental, and financial damages before their death.

 Below are some examples of the kinds of wrongful death cases we accept.
 They show how negligence or recklessness can lead to an accidental fatality and how fault and liability can be determined for different cases.